kennysmithed/oels2022/oels_practical_wk3.md

 ## Optional: a version of the code using timeline variables

 You might have noticed that in `grammaticality_judgments.js` we quite laboriously lay out 4 judgment trials, all of which are identical in structure apart from the `stimulus` parameter.
 There are a couple of more efficient ways to do this, one of which is by using jsPsych timeline variables.
-If you'd like to see how that's done, download and inspect the file <a href="code/grammaticality_judgments/grammaticality_judgments_with_timeline_variables.js" download> grammaticality_judgments_with_timeline_variables.js</a>, stick it in your `grammaticality_judgments` folder, then see if you can get that to run by telling `grammaticality_judgments.html` to load the timeline javascript file rather than the basic one (by editing line 9 of the html file).
+If you'd like to see how that's done, download and inspect the file <a href="code/grammaticality_judgments/grammaticality_judgments_with_timeline_variables.js" download> grammaticality_judgments_with_timeline_variables.js</a>, stick it in your `grammaticality_judgments` folder, then see if you can get that to run by editing `grammaticality_judgments.html` so that it loads the timeline javascript file rather than the basic one (by editing line 9 of the html file).

-You might be wondering what the advantage of using this slightly fancier code is, and/or thinking "I could just copy and paste the judgment trials and edit them directly, isn't that simpler?".
+You might be wondering what the advantage is of using this slightly fancier code, and/or thinking "I could just copy and paste the judgment trials and edit them directly, isn't that simpler?".
 It maybe is conceptually simpler to copy and paste simple code, but it's also more error prone, since it relies on you not making any mistakes in copying, pasting and editing the same little block of code over and over again.
 In general, if you find yourself doing a lot of copying, pasting and editing when writing code it's a sign that you are doing something manually that the computer could do for you automatically, more quickly and with less chance of errors.
 We'll come back to that next week when we look at self-paced reading, where the "simple" manual approach would produce some really unwieldy code.

 ## Re-use